 All military personnel have an obligation to support their children.
 You may contact your commanding officer or the other parent's commanding officer to arrange for voluntary payments even if you do not have a child support order.
 For more information on service branches, visit the U.S. Department of Defense website.

 Income of military personnel for the purposes of child support includes basic pay, basic allowance for quarters, housing allowance, and other allowances.

 Military pay may be withheld.
-Federal law provides a limit of 50 percent on the amount that is subject to withholding for a person supporting other dependents, such as a spouse or dependent child, and 60 percent for a person who is not.
+Federal law provides a limit of 50% on the amount that is subject to withholding for a person supporting other dependents, such as a spouse or dependent child, and 60% for a person who is not.

-Often there is not much time to get your affairs in order before deployment.
+Sometimes there isn't much time to get your affairs in order before deployment.